-- In the first two variants, the target of the RPC is the process whose rank is recipient in the world team (Ch.
+- 17 In the first two variants, the target of the RPC is the process whose rank is recipient in the world team (Ch.
 11).
-In the latter two variants, the target is the process whose rank is recipient relative to the the given team. - After their receipt on the target, the data are deserialized and the invocation is enlisted for execution during user-level progress of the master persona. - In the first variant, the returned future is readied upon operation completion. - For futures provided by an operation-completion request, or promises used in promise-based operation-completion requests, the type of the future or promise must correspond to the return type of the invocation of the function object as follows: - If the return type is of the form future<T...>, then a future provided by operation completion has type future<deserialized_type_t<T>...>, and promises used in operation-completion requests must permit invocation of fulfill_result with values of type deserialized_type_t<T>.... - If the return type is some other non-void type T, then a future provided by operation completion has type future<descrialized_type_t<T>>, and promises used in operation-completion requests must permit invocation of fulfill_result with a value of type descrialized_type_t<T>. - If the return type is void, then a future provided by operation completion has type future<>, and promises used in operation-completion requests may have any type promise<T...>. - Within user-progress of the recipient's master persona, the result from invoking the function object will be immediately serialized if the result is a non-future value or a ready future.
+In the latter two variants, the target is the process whose rank is recipient relative to the the given team. - 18 After their receipt on the target, the data are deserialized and the invocation is enlisted for execution during user-level progress of the master persona. - 19 In the first variant, the returned future is readied upon operation completion. - 20 For futures provided by an operation-completion request, or promises used in promise-based operation-completion requests, the type of the future or promise must correspond to the return type of the invocation of the function object as follows: - If the return type is of the form future<T...>, then a future provided by operation completion has type future<deserialized_type_t<T>...>, and promises used in operation-completion requests must permit invocation of fulfill_result with values of type deserialized_type_t<T>.... - If the return type is some other non-void type T, then a future provided by operation completion has type future<deserialized_type_t<T>>, and promises used in operation-completion requests must permit invocation of fulfill_result with a value of type deserialized_type_t<T>. - If the return type is void, then a future provided by operation completion has type future<>, and promises used in operation-completion requests may have any type promise<T...>.

+- 24 Within user-progress of the recipient's master persona, the result from invoking the function object will be immediately serialized if the result is a non-future value or a ready future.
 If the result is a non-ready future, the encapsulated value will be serialized when the future becomes ready.
 In both cases, the deserialized objects that the UPC++ runtime constructs3 and passes to the function object are destructed after serialization of the result is complete.
 This allows the function object to safely initiate further asynchronous computation that operates on the deserialized objects or return a result that contain references to those objects.
 The serialized value is eventually sent back to the initiating process.
-Upon receipt, it will be deserialized, and operation-completion notifications will take place during subsequent user-progress of the initiating persona.
+Upon receipt, it will be deserialized, and operation-completion notifications will take place during subsequent user-progress of the initiating persona. - 25 The function object and arguments are always serialized and deserialized, even if the target is the same as the calling process.
+The invocation of the deserialized function object on the deserialized arguments is never performed synchronously, even if the target is the same as the calling process and rpc is invoked during user-level progress. - 26 The same special handling applied to dist_object& and team& arguments by rpc_ff is also done by rpc.